All Products

 Modifies table properties.
 Common scenarios include the following:

-• Modify the table storage format (orientation): convert between row store, column store, and row-column hybrid store.
+• Change the table storage format (orientation): convert between row store, column store, and row-column hybrid store.

-• Modify the table_group that the table belongs to.
+• Change the table_group to which the table belongs.

 • All other table properties can be modified.